phalpern/WG21-halpern/vector-execution-models.md

 There are a number of problems with this definition of a SIMD loop:

- 1. The description itself is a set of constraints on the execution -- it is derived from our (Intel's) internal mental model of how vector execution works.
-It is not itself a model of vector execution and does little to help the programmer decide whether vector execution is appropriate to his/her problem.
+ 1. It is not really a definition: The statement is a set of constraints on execution -- derived from an internal mental model of how vector execution works based on existing practice -- but it is not itself a model of vector execution and does little to help the programmer decide whether vector execution is appropriate to his/her problem.

  2. It encourages people to think of task parallelism and vector parallelism as being the same thing, with only subtle differences, and it invites them to find ways to smooth over those differences.
-Indeed, in the C++ standards committee, we are finding it difficult to convince people that a loop with a vector-only policy (as opposed to a vector + parallel policy) is an important top-level concept.
+This paper will attempt to show that the differences between the two types of parallelism are substantial and it is important that we don't compromise the ability to exploit SIMD hardware in the interest of a fictitious uniformity.

- 3. The model is not rich enough to express cross-lane operations such as compress and expand operations and localized reductions.
-These operations were deemed important for maximizing the benefit of simd hardware, but proposals to add such features do not fit well with the limited description of vector execution implied by the above dependency statement.
+ 3. It makes it difficult to discuss cross-lane operations.
+The description itself is consistent with certain cross-lane operations (e.g., prefix sum) but not others (e.g., shuffle).
+These operations are important for maximizing the benefit of simd hardware, but proposals to add such features would not fit well within the limited description of vector execution implied by the above dependency statement.

 For these reasons, I have attempted in this paper to describe more complete models for vector execution.
-These models subsume the dependency statement from N3831 but are more descriptive and provide a framework for describing cross-lane dependencies.
+These models subsume the dependency statement from N3831 but are more descriptive.
 All of the models are intended to be implementable on modern SIMD hardware without being specific to any one architecture or CPU manufacturer.